convenia/Pigeon/docs/BASICS.md

     ->consume($timeout = 0, $multiple = true);
  ```

-Your callback closure can receive a second argument, which is the resolver.
-The resolver can do the acknowledge and the
+Your callback closure can receive a second argument, the resolver.
+The resolver can do the acknowledgement and the
-unacknowledged of message with the `ack` and `reject` methods.
+unacknowledgedment of a message with the `ack` and `reject` methods.

 ### Fallback
-The consumer fallback is a closure that is called every time a callback throw a exception.
+The consumer fallback is a closure that is called every time a callback throws an exception.
-It contains 2 arguments, which is the Exception and AMQPMessage instances.
+It contains 2 arguments, which are the Exception and the AMQPMessage instance.

  ```php
  use Pigeon;